 Each Goal is followed by an Intent Statement and a series of Guiding Principles to further articulate the purpose and meaning of each Goal.
-The Goals are further developed into Strategies and Actions in the Implementation Matrix.

 #1: COMMUNITY CHARACTER

 Intent: Actively preserve and protect Carbondale's small-town character.

 - Protect the physical and natural environment. - Support the existence of an ethnically and culturally diverse community. - Nurture an inclusive and vibrant economy + community through the arts. - Preserve and enhance access to the local decision-making process.